edenismine/MP201802_PHW02/README.md

 ## Implementation

 As depicted above, chat users combine the observer and template design patterns.
 The result is an abstract class that provides an update method that is preserves certain algorithmic isomorphism throughout its subclasses which, via the abstract methods, should be able to correctly display all sorts of chat notifications.

 ### Use of the observer pattern

 In this application, the `MultilingualChat` class (which implements Chat) and its inner user subclasses complete the Subject-Observer duality.
 The chat has a list of users which are notified every time the chat receives an update via a `ChatNotification`.

 ### Use of the template pattern

-In this application, the `AbstractChatUser` class provides the template method `update` which utilizes this class' abstract methods in order to accomplish homogeneous behavior across its subclasses provided they have implemented them correctly.
+In this application, the `AbstractChatUser` class provides the template method `update` which utilizes this class’ abstract methods in order to accomplish homogeneous behavior across its subclasses provided they have implemented them correctly.

 ## Building and running the program